jrihon/thesis/chapters/00_chapter/00_section_01.typ

 //The atomnames in the nucleotides belonging to the backbone are always highlighted by a tick, to distinguish them from the atoms of the nucleobase.
 //
 //As stated, the nucleobases are what keeps the helical shape intact and is driven by the interactions between them.
 The canonical basepairing patterns are established by the Watson-Crick-Franklin (WCF) basepairing, between a purine:pyrimdine couple.
-Hydrogen bonds are the dominant force (A:T/U, C:G) for keeping associating strands together.
-In the way that nucleotides are stacked above one another contributes further to solid nucleic acid helices, which finds its principle in the efficient stacking of the aromatised rings of the nucleobases.
+Hydrogen bonds are the dominant force (A:T/U, C:G) for associating strands together.
+In the way that nucleotides are stacked above one another contributes further to solid nucleic acid helices, which finds its principle in the efficient stacking of the aromatic rings of the nucleobases.

 The B-DNA and A-RNA are two types of righthanded helices associated with biological processes.
 The B-type DNA structure is innately recognised by DNA processing enzymes for replication or to transcribe DNA to RNA in human cells (@fig-centraldogma B.), while the A-type RNA structure helices are more commonly found in bacterial and many viral genomes where it analogously functions as their genetic system (@fig-iupacnames E.).
 They are characterised by differences in major and minor grooves (Å), and helical size ($frac(Å, 2pi)$).